elifzorlu/DSA-210-Term-Project/README.md

 - **Sleep Quality**: Ratings from the Sleep Cycle app (scale of 1–10)
 - **Caffeine Consumption**: Total amount of caffeine intake in a day (mg)
 - **Music Usage (Yes/No)**: Whether I have listened to music or not during my peak focus
-- **Amount of Classes Attended**: I will report the number of classes I have attended that day to measure my mental fatigue.
 - **Stress Levels**: Objective biometric stress level measurement from my Huawei smartwatch (scale 1-10)
 - **Ambient Sound Level**: The average ambient sound in the background while studying (dB)
 - **The Study Window**: The hour window where my maximum duration of undisrupted focus has occurred
 - **Study Location**: The place where my maximum focus has occurred (dorm room vs. library vs. home)
-- **Total Study Duration**: I will report the total amount of studying done in that day.
 - **Undisrupted Focus Length**: My maximum duration of undisrupted focus while studying (and continuing until I realize my mind is wandering and I'm not being productive) (mins)

 I’ll diligently log all these data points daily in an Excel file and collect them.
 I’ll also flag any outliers caused by illness or significant routine changes for review.